thanasaksrisuwan/thanasaksrisuwan/README.md

 🎯 **Currently Working On:**
-- Building a stunning personal website to showcase my portfolio.
+- Learn Vuejs, Starting to build some project.
-- Mastering advanced web design with HTML, CSS, and JavaScript.
+- Learn Laravel11 and new feature.
-- Expanding my expertise in real-time trading systems and AI content creation.
+- Take udemy course.

 💡 **Learning Goals:**
 - Enhancing my understanding of data structures and algorithms.